-The Group's immediate holding company is DHB Limited and the ultimate holding company is DBS Group Holdings Ltd ("DBSH").
-DBS Bank Ltd is an intermediate holding company of the Group.
+The Group's immediate holding company is DBS Diamond Holdings Ltd. and the ultimate holding company is DBS Group Holdings Ltd ("DBSH").
+DBS Bank Ltd. is an intermediate holding company of the Group.

 As part of the Group's normal course of business, it enters into various transactions with holding companies and fellow subsidiaries on normal commercial terms.
-These transactions include interbank placements, taking of deposits, financial derivatives, contingent liabilities and commitments.
+These transactions include interbank placements, sales and purchase of loans and advances to customers, taking of deposits, financial derivatives, contingent liabilities and commitments.